-- 1. Seventy-five percent (75%) of the required number of overall state-wide signatures AND - 2.
-Seventy-five percent (75%) of the required number from at least fifteen (15) counties
+1. Seventy-five percent (75%) of the required number of overall state-wide signatures; AND

+2. Seventy-five percent (75%) of the required number from at least fifteen (15) counties,

-- A) Solicit and obtain additional signatures; - B) Submit proof that all or some of the rejected signatures are good and should be counted: - C) Make the petition more definite or certain.
+- A. Solicit and obtain additional signature; or - B. Submit proof that all or some of the rejected signatures are good and should be counted.

-As an example, a petition proposing an amendment to the Arkansas Constitution must contain at the time of filing at least 84,859 signatures.
-After verification of signatures, at least seventy-five percent (75%) or 63,645 of those signatures must be determined to be registered voters in order for the Sponsor to be eligible to submit additional signatures.
+As an example, a petition proposing an amendment to the Arkansas Constitution must contain at the time of filing at least 89,151 signatures.
+After verification of signatures, at least seventy-five percent (75%) or 66,864 of those signatures must be determined to be registered voters in order for the Sponsor to be eligible to submit additional signatures.
 In addition, the valid signatures must be determined to meet the seventy-five percent (75%) threshold from at least fifteen (15) counties around the state.

-20. The Secretary of State will verify signatures up to ten percent (10%) above the required number, but due to time constraints and statutory deadlines, may not verify every signature after making his determination that Petition is sufficient.
+20. The Secretary of State will verify signatures above the required number, but due to time constraints and statutory deadlines, may not verify every signature after making his determination that Petition is sufficient.